 How to apply

-- Complete the exchange or study abroad application form and submit to Student Services
+- Complete the exchange application form and submit to Student Services.

 - Prepare your study plan and ensure that you receive prior approval for your selected subjects.